fluid-player/fluid-player/README.md

 When Fluid Player is set to use its `default` layout, it automatically loads the [styles/default_layout.css](styles/default_layout.css) CSS file.
 It also loads the [Material Icons font](https://design.google.com/icons/), used to display the symbols of the buttons.
 The easiest way to change the layout is to edit the [styles/default_layout.css](styles/default_layout.css) CSS file of the local copy of Fluid Player.

+## <a name="what-is-vast"></a>What is VAST

+The IAB Digital Video Ad Serving Template (VAST) specification is a universal XML schema for serving ads to digital video players, and describes expected video player behavior when executing VAST-formatted ad responses.

+In short, VAST makes it possible for an ad provider to serve ads to various video players using a universal way of communication which all these players understand.

+A thorough description of the overall idea behind VAST, as well as the full VAST specification, can be found here: [VAST 4.0](https://www.iab.com/guidelines/digital-video-ad-serving-template-vast-4-0/).

 ## License